med363/formation-k8s/lab9.md

 ### LAB9 (Drain // uncordon)
 >  use the official documentation in case you need it

+- Remote all taint (if there's any) on all worker nodes.
 - Create a deployment based on nginx, it shoudl have 12 replicas, name it my-deployment

 For maintenance purpose, we need to upgrade some critical packages on the worker node1 and node2.